Join ISC / Rejoindre un CSI

 (for the time being, available only in English - Pour l'instant, disponible uniquement en anglais)

-(extracts from Eger-Xi’an Principles for The International [Scientific] Committees of ICOMOS, July 2008)
+(Below is an extract from Eger-Xi’an Principles for The International [Scientific] Committees of ICOMOS, July 2008)

 A. General principles